In 2018, Edmonds Washington was featured as a leading retirement destination by Where To Retire magazine.

 From strolling on the streets of downtown to being nestled in the forest, there is really something for everyone in Edmonds.
 We wanted to give you an overview of some of the neighborhoods to give you an idea of where you can live around here.

-There are many suburbs to Edmonds: Aurora marketplace, Chase Lake, College Place, Olympic View, Port of Edmonds, Westgate, and more.
+Edmonds has many suburbs: Aurora marketplace, Chase Lake, College Place, Olympic View, Port of Edmonds, Westgate, and more.
 For a comprehensive list, please look at the city data report.
-Each neighborhood has its appeal, it really comes down to what you are looking for in a place to live.
+Each neighborhood has its appeal; it really comes down to what you are looking for in a place to live.